Housing Credit History

 Chairman Hatch then introduced a "modified Chairman's mark" with updates to the bill, including several no-cost provisions to strengthen the Housing Credit, taken from the Affordable Housing Credit Improvement Act (S. 548).
 While the remaining provisions in the Affordable Housing Credit Improvement Act have broad bipartisan support, they would cost money (though in many cases minimally), and so were not included in the modified mark due to budgetary pressures.

-The ACTION Campaign is urging Congress and the Administration to protect the tax exemption on multifamily Housing Bonds and make modifications to the Housing Credit to sustain its production potential under a reduced corporate tax rate.
-Together, the Housing Credit and Housing Bonds finance nearly all affordable housing development in the U.S., and a reformed tax code must protect these critical programs.
-Read our statement on the Tax Cuts and Jobs Act and our letter to Congress and the Administration in support of the Housing Credit and Housing Bonds in tax reform, and visit our Advocacy Toolkit for materials to share with Congress and the Administration.
+The ACTION Campaign thanks Congress and the Administration for preserving the Housing Credit and multifamily Housing Bonds.
+Together, the Housing Credit and Housing Bonds finance nearly all affordable housing development in the U.S. Read our statement on the Tax Cuts and Jobs Act and our letter to Congress and the Administration in support of the Housing Credit and Housing Bonds in tax reform.

 How the Housing Credit Works